Karl Munro

 Karl Munro is a fictional character from the British ITV soap opera Coronation Street, played by John Michie.
 Michie's casting was announced in April 2011.
 He signed an initial one-year contract and began filming his scenes in May.
 Upon joining the cast, Michie was told that producers would initially "bed [him] in", before increasing his involvement in the show in 2012.
 Michie is from Scotland, but because Coronation Street is set in Manchester, he uses a Mancunian accent for the role.
-Karl was introduced along with his girlfriend, Stella Price (Michelle Collins) and her daughter, Eva (Catherine Tyldesley).
+Karl was introduced along with his girlfriend, Stella Price (Michelle Collins) and her daughter, Eva Price (Catherine Tyldesley).
 Karl made his first appearance in the episode broadcast on 17 June 2011.
 On 30 April 2013, it was announced that Michie would be leaving Coronation Street.
 Karl departed during the episode broadcast on 13 September 2013.

 Karl is described as a "ne'er-do-well".
 He could have had a career as a professional footballer, but Michie opined that Karl is too keen on "the wine, women and song".
 He "clings" onto Stella because she is "very reliable and very organised".
 Karl previously worked part-time in Stella's public house in Rochdale and played for the pub's football team; he later began a relationship with Stella in May 2006.
 Karl does not have a good relationship with Eva as they are alike and Michie said that she "kind of ruins everything for Karl".
 The actor told Digital Spy that "Eva is selfish, spoiled and she wants her own way" and Karl is the same.
 He has also been described as "tense but charming" and a "northern lad".
 In November 2011, it was revealed that Karl would become a gambling addict and subsequently begin an affair with Sunita Alahan (Shobna Gulati) as he "sets off on a dark journey".
 In 2013, Karl set The Rovers Return Inn on fire, which led to the deaths of Sunita and local firefighter Toni Griffiths (Tara Moran).
 He then married Stella and took her hostage in the pub before he was arrested for arson and murder.